Table of contents

 However, HDL, or good cholesterol, can only do so much and cannot carry all the LDL away, especially if it is high.
 Therefore, it is important to also reduce LDL by eating more low-fat foods.

 This type of fat stores excess energy from food.
 A high triglyceride level combined with high LDL or low HDL is linked with fatty buildup in arteries.
+Cholesterol, triglycerides, heart attack, and stroke often affect the same body systems.

 Is High Cholesterol Genetic?